phalcon-orphanage/docs/en/reference/debug.rst

     We highly recommend use at least XDebug 2.2.3 for a better compatibility with Phalcon

-The following example implements xdebug_print_function_stack_ to stop the execution and generate a backtrace
+The following example implements xdebug_print_function_stack_ to stop the execution and generate a backtrace:

 .. code-block:: php